Ellaasthetic/Networking-Lab-VLAN-DHCP-ACL-Configuration/README.md

 Switch(config)# exit
 ```

-## STEP 6: Configure VLANs on the Multilayer Switch
+## STEP 5: Configure VLANs on the Multilayer Switch
+- click on the Multilayer switch device
+- enter into the CLI

 ```bash
 Switch> enable